-Students that are awarded an FNU scholarship are required to perform community/university service hours.
-These hours are a mandatory component as a recipient of an FNU scholarship; if you do not complete your hours within the specified time period (end of semester), you will forfeit the scholarship.
-For more information on the requirements to fulfill your community service, contact the Financial Aid Office.
+Students that are awarded a scholarship are required to perform community/university service hours.
+These hours are a mandatory component as a recipient of a scholarship; if you do not complete your hours within the specified time period (end of semester), you will forfeit the scholarship.
+For more information on the requirements to fulfill your community service, contact the Academic Advising Office.